See below for FAQs on Public Rider operations

 What types of tickets can I purchase via Mobile Ticketing?

-You can purchase one way and round trip tickets as a public rider through the Boston Seaport Ferry App for the North Station Service.
-For the North Station Service due to capacity concerns we allow a set number of monthly tickets.
-If you would like to enquire about the option of a monthly ticket for the North Station route, please contact us at MCCATransportationServices@signatureboston.com
+You can purchase one way and round trip tickets as a public rider through the Boston Seaport Ferry App for the North Station & East Boston Service.
+At this point we do not offer monthly tickets for purchase for either route.
+If you have any questions at all please contact us at MCCATransportationServices@signatureboston.com

 Where can I use Mobile Ticketing?